 Freshman Allison Decker (Milford, Pa.) had one of the better outings of her career as she tallied a fourth place finish among the Quinnipiac's competitors.
 Decker crossed the line in 22:41.7 to place her ahead of the Faust sisters and in 132nd place overall.
 The fourth place finish among Bobcat runners ties a career high as the first year runner will ride a wave of momentum into her sophomore season in 2014.

 Rounding out the field for Quinnipiac in their final competition of the 2013 season was sophomore Tracy Campbell (Wall Township, N.J.).
-The seventh fastest Bobcat runner was not far from Decker who was fourth fastest on Friday as her time of 22:53.5 was a little more than 12 seconds of Decker's.
+The seventh fastest Bobcat runner was not far from Decker as her time of 22:53.5 was also a career best in an NCAA Regional.
 Quinnipiac's strong pack showed their depth and will certainly give them some positive memories as they move into the offseason.

 The Bobcats had a great showing in their first year in the MAAC with a second place finish in the Conference Championships.
 They will graduate nine seniors but will have none next season as a strong and youthful bunch will be returning to make some waves in their second season in the new conference.